AmalEN20/MatchMyNeeds/README.md

 * Allowing users to directly message each other privately
 * To do list page with that lists  all requested items a users has marked as “reserved”
 * Allowing users to post a picture of a requested item along with the description text
+* Notifying users when their request has a been commented on
+* Adding shipping and creating shipping labels

 ## Creators
   Betty Lu, Kristina Dukes, Amal Engulatov, and Jordan Dukes